lock3r-network/lock3r.network/ReadMe.md

 # Introduction to Lock3r Network

-{% hint style="info" %}
 These docs are in active development by the Lock3r community.
-{% endhint %}

-Lock3r Network is a decentralized keeper network for projects that need external devops and for external teams to find keeper jobs
+Lock3r Network is a decentralized locker network for projects that need external devops and for external teams to find locker jobs -  a fundamental example of a MaaS (Maintenance as a Service) protocol.

 ## Lockers

-A Keeper is the term used to refer to an external person and/or team that executes a job.
+A Locker in our project is the term used to refer to an external person and/or team that executes a job, ordinarily these we're called Keepers.
 This can be as simplistic as calling a transaction, or as complex as requiring extensive off-chain logic.
-The scope of Lock3r network is not to manage these jobs themselves, but to allow contracts to register as jobs for keepers, and keepers to register themselves as available to perform jobs.
-It is up to the individual keeper to set up their devops and infrastructure and create their own rules based on what transactions they deem profitable.
+The scope of Lock3r network is not to manage these jobs themselves, but to allow contracts to register as jobs for lockers, and lockers to register themselves as available to perform jobs.
+It is up to the individual locker to set up their devops and infrastructure and create their own rules based on what transactions they deem profitable.

 ## Jobs